Skip to main content

 A man standing at a microphone in front of graphics for APD and Gallery of Fluid Motion

-The annual Gallery of Fluid Motion will be held during the APS DFD Meeting in Houston, Texas.
+The annual Gallery of Fluid Motion will be held during the APS DFD Meeting in Orlando, Florida.

 Submissions

-The Gallery of Fluid Motion submission portal is closed.
+The Gallery of Fluid Motion submission portal will open mid-June.

 Previous years’ entries and winners can be viewed on the Gallery of Fluid Motion website.